Walbridge Breaks Ground on Stargate Data Center Campus

 What happened

-Walbridge, OpenAI, Oracle, Related Digital and Blackstone officially celebrated the start of construction on the Stargate data center campus, also referred to as The Barn, in Saline Township, Michigan, according to press releases from Oracle and Related Digital and reporting by Construction Dive.
-Per Construction Dive, the project is described as a $16 billion development on a 250-acre site.
-Oracle and Related Digital characterize the campus as the single largest economic investment in Michigan's history and say financing includes equity from Related Digital, funds affiliated with Blackstone, and fixed-rate, long-term debt anchored by PIMCO-managed funds, per the Oracle and Related Digital press releases.
+Walbridge, OpenAI, Oracle, Related Digital and Blackstone marked the start of construction on the Stargate data center campus, also called The Barn, in Saline Township, Michigan, according to press releases from Oracle and Related Digital and reporting by Construction Dive and DataCenterDynamics.
+The development is described as a $16 billion project on a 250-acre site, designed for more than 1 gigawatt of capacity across three single-story buildings of about 550,000 square feet each, with the first building reported to be nearing completion.
+Oracle and Related Digital characterize it as the largest economic investment in Michigan history; reported financing combines equity from Related Digital, funds affiliated with Blackstone, and long-term debt anchored by PIMCO-managed funds.

-Per ConnectCRE and Oracle's materials, the campus comprises three single-story data center buildings of about 550,000 square feet each, with the first building nearing completion.
-Oracle's release and Construction Dive state the construction phase is expected to generate more than 2,500 union jobs, and that approximately 700 union tradespeople will work on the site under a project labor agreement executed under the National Maintenance Agreement.
-The project team announced a $10 million commitment to expand and modernize the Saline Recreation Center and referenced prior local investments totaling $14 million, per Oracle and Related Digital.
+Oracle's release and Construction Dive state the construction phase is expected to generate more than 2,500 union jobs, with roughly 700 tradespeople on site under a project labor agreement executed under the National Maintenance Agreement.
+The consortium committed $14 million in direct community investments, reported by DataCenterDynamics as $8 million for local fire services and $4 million for a farmland preservation fund, plus a separate $10 million commitment to expand the Saline Recreation Center.

 Context and significance